Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

    done
    ```
    This will leave the nodes in a disabled state in CFS.
 CFS will automatically
-   re-enable them when they reboot, this is just so that CFS doesn't immediately
+   re-enable them when they reboot, this is just so that CFS does not immediately
    start retrying configuration against the failed node.

     1. Check for components that have `failed` status in CFS.